ngzhankang/fullStackedWebDevelopmment/worksheets/project_worksheet.md

 The above listed are functional requirements, that is, **WHAT** the system should allow users to do.
 There are also non-functional requirements that state **HOW** a system should perform.

 -   Q1.
-Consider the use case of `Compute basic/advance result`, **HOW** is this functionality made available to both JiBaBoom and Adminstrator _(Hint: They are different)_? `(Both parties are allowed to query the database regardless of their positions or ranks.
-The function is made such that both have access to the system so that they can key in what they want to find out.)`
+Consider the use case of `Compute basic/advance result`, **HOW** is this functionality made available to both JiBaBoom and Adminstrator _(Hint: They are different)_? `(In order for Jibaboom to compute the result, the company just need to enter the frontend webpage and then type in their query for the entire system to process.
+Meanwhile, administrators need to constantly update the database in SQL so that Jibaboom, from the frontend side is able to see constantly updated data for computation.)`
 -   Q2.
 Consider the use case of `Insert basic/advance data`. **HOW** is the data stored? `(Upon the insertion of the data from the frontend and through the backend, it will be stored into a database.)`

 ---